hpc/charliecloud/doc-src/tutorial.rst

   Successfully built 526e2ca75656

-:code:`docker-build` and many other Charliecloud commands wrap various privileged `docker` commands.
+:code:`docker-build` and many other Charliecloud commands wrap various privileged :code:`docker` commands.
 Thus, you will be prompted for a password to escalate as needed.
 Note however that most configurations of :code:`sudo` don't require a password on every invocation, so just because you aren't prompted doesn't mean privileged commands aren't running.